 The Company's principal business activities are the exploration for, development of, and operation of gold mining properties.
-The Company operates through its wholly-owned subsidiary, Galane Gold Mines Ltd., two assets: (a) a producing mine which also has the rights to certain mineral exploration tenements (the mine and mineral exploration tenements collectively, the "Galaxy Property") located in the Republic of South Africa ("South Africa") through subsidiaries located in South Africa; and (b) a mine and processing infrastructure located in the United States of America (the "Summit Property") that is currently in care and maintenance while a restart plan is finalised.
-The Company completed the disposition of its interest in a producing gold mine and mineral exploration tenaments (the "Mupane Property") located in the Republic of Botswana on May 3, 2022.
-The common shares in the capital of the Company (the "common shares") have been listed for trading on the TSX Venture Exchange (the "Exchange") in Canada under the symbol "GG" since September 6, 2011 and trade on the OTCQB in the United States under the trading symbol "GGGOF".
+The Company operates through its wholly-owned subsidiary, Galane Gold Mines Ltd., two assets: (a) a producing mine which also has the rights to certain mineral exploration tenements (the mine and mineral exploration tenements collectively, the "Galaxy Property") located in the Republic of South Africa ("South Africa") through subsidiaries located in South Africa; and (b) a mine and processing infrastructure located in the United States of America (the "Summit Property") that is currently in care and maintenance while a restart plan and financing is finalised.
+The common shares in the capital of the Company (the "common shares") have been listed for trading on the TSX Venture Exchange (the "Exchange") in Canada under the symbol "GG" since September 6, 2011 and trade on the OTCOB in the United States under the trading symbol "GGGOF".